Back to Insights

 What "CEO-Led" Actually Looks Like

 Saying that AI projects need CEO leadership is easy.
-Defining what that leadership looks like in practice — especially for SMB CEOs who are already stretched across every function — is harder.
+Defining what that leadership looks like in practice.
+Especially for mid-market CEOs who are already stretched across every function.
+Is harder.
 Based on analysis of successful implementations, CEO-led AI governance involves five specific commitments:

 1. Own the Problem Definition